kingparra/ansible-for-devops/05_-_playbooks_beyond_the_basics/notes.rst

 The goal of this section is to show many examples of setting and retrieving variable values, in varous different locations.

+You can set variables in at least 22 different locations.
+How do you know which variable definition takes precedence?

+In general, Ansible gives precedence to variables that were defined more recently, more actively, and with more explicit scope.

+Ansible has three main scopes:

+* Global: this is set by config, environment vars, and the cli.
+* Play: each play and contained structures, var entries, role defaults and vars.
+* Host: vars directly associated to a host, like inventory, includ_vars, facts or registered task outputs.

 Command-line::

   ansible-playbook example.yaml --extra-vars "foo=bar"

   ansible-playbook example.yaml --extra-vars "@even_more_vars.yaml"

+  ansible-playbook example.yaml --extra-vars "@even_more_vars.json"

 Playbook::